Table of contents

 Product development involves multiple teams and phases, and storyboards help keep the process streamlined and visually unified.
 Here’s how storyboards benefit the product development journey:

-Visualizing user flows: Storyboards allow product teams to map out how users will interact with each feature.
-Each frame can represent an action a user takes, providing a clear view of the flow and helping teams ensure a smooth experience.
+Visualizing user flows: Storyboards map user actions step by step, giving teams a clear view of the flow and helping ensure a smooth experience.

-Aligning on launch vision: Each frame in a storyboard can depict a specific phase or feature, making it easier for all teams to align on the overall product vision and desired outcomes, creating a cohesive journey from start to finish.
+Aligning on launch vision: Each frame depicts a phase or feature, helping teams stay aligned on the product journey and desired outcomes.

 Using storyboards for mapping customer journeys: seeing the world through your customer’s eyes

-Highlighting each touchpoint: Storyboards break down the customer journey into distinct touchpoints, from initial awareness to advocacy.
-This helps teams visualize where and how customers interact with the brand at each stage.
+Highlighting each touchpoint: Storyboards break down the customer journey into distinct touchpoints, from awareness to advocacy, showing where customers interact with the brand.

 Tips on how to supercharge your project’s vision and streamline your creative flow with storyboard templates